coverclock/com-diag-hazer/README.md

 As mentioned above, it is not unusual to see a WAN connected rover or base drop off and reappear on the WAN, often with a different port number or even an IP address.
 The router makes a note of this; here are the results of an overnight test.
-(The IPv4 addresses are expressed in IPv6 notation, which the router uses natively.
-Also, I've obfuscated portions of the WAN addresses.)
-You can see the base and rover changing ports and even addresses, and even sometimes switching between the WAN and the LAN when they have access to both.
+(The IPv4 addresses are expressed in IPv6 notation, which is what the router uses natively.
+Also, I've obfuscated portions of the WAN addresses.
+The base and rover can use either IPv4 or IPv6.)
+You can see the base and rover changing ports and even addresses, and even sometimes switching between the WAN and the LAN when they have access to both (the latter via my WiFI WLAN).

     2019-06-25T23:29:47.791661Z <INFO> [744] {76f6b530} Begin
     2019-06-25T23:29:47.792252Z <INFO> [744] {76f6b530} Router (3) ":tumbleweed" [::]:21010